-Electronic Human Resource Management Systems are now central to effective HR (e-HRMS) organizations worldwide. operations in many Emerging from basic digital tools introduced during the late 20th century, these systems have evolved significantly with the advent of personal computers and, later, the internet, which enabled organizations to shift from paper-based HR tasks to digital platforms.
+Electronic Human Resource Management Systems (e-HRMS) are now central to effective HR operations in many organizations worldwide.
+Emerging from basic digital tools introduced during the late 20th century, these systems have evolved significantly with the advent of personal computers and, later, the internet, which enabled organizations to shift from paper-based HR tasks to digital platforms.
 Initially, HR functions like payroll, attendance tracking, and basic employee records were among the first to be automated.
 This marked a fundamental change in how HR departments operated, enabling faster processing times and reducing human error in routine tasks (William & Singh, 2023).